 - Go to Site > Data Stores.

-- Check the box next to your relational data store (ArcGIS_Data_Store).
+- Check the box next to the data store you want to validate.
+(ArcGIS_Data_Store).

 - Click Validate.

-If the data store is running and the GIS Server site can communicate with it, a green check box appears in the Status column.
+If the data store is running and the GIS Server site can communicate with it, a green check mark appears in the Status column.

 Confirm layers work

-You should also be sure your services are still working after you upgrade.
+You should also ensure your services are still working after you upgrade.

 - Sign in to ArcGIS Server Manager.